-Excerpted from ‘The emergence of modern Kentlands’ by Richard L. Arkin
+Excerpted from ‘The Emergence of Modern Kentlands’ by Richard L. Arkin

-Joseph Alfandre & the Kentlands Vision
+Joseph Alfandre & Kentlands Vision

-The modern history of Kentlands begins with the 1988 sale of 352 acres of the old Kentlands Farm from the Kentlands Foundation Trust and Helen Danger Kent to Great Seneca Limited Partnership, a division of Joseph Alfandre & Co.
+The modern history of Kentlands begins with the 1988 sale of 352 acres of the old Kentlands Farm from Kentlands Foundation Trust and Helen Danger Kent to Great Seneca Limited Partnership, a division of Joseph Alfandre & Co.

 The price Alfandre paid has never been clear.
 The sum has been variously reported as low as $41 million and as high as $64 million, although the latter figure may have included development costs.
 The land cost clearly reflected the overheated real estate market of the mid- 1980’s, however, as well as Kentlands’ unique location as one of the last remaining large pieces of undeveloped land in the Rockville-Gaithersburg area of Montgomery County.
 Chevy Chase Savings & Loan Corporation, the centerpiece entity of the Chevy Chase magnate B. Francis Saul’s financial empire, financed the purchase.
-Alfandre quickly sold — for $17 million — a portion of the site adjacent to the future Great Seneca highway (then under construction) to midwestern shopping center magnate Mel Simon for development a modern (and rather conventional) regional mall.
+Alfandre quickly sold, for $17 million, a portion of the site adjacent to the future Great Seneca highway (then under construction) to Midwestern shopping center magnate Mel Simon for development a modern (and rather conventional) regional mall.
 Alfandre’s initial thought was to develop the rest of the former Kentlands Farm along somewhat conventional suburban lines, but with the architecturally pure house types he was known for building, most recently in his Washingtonian Woods subdivision.

-But Alfandre became increasingly captivated with the beauty and order of the rather formal old Kentlands Farm complex and his sense of what could be accomplished began to evolve.
+Alfandre became increasingly captivated with the beauty and order of the rather formal old Kentlands Farm complex and his sense of what could be accomplished began to evolve.
 Perhaps, he thought, the farm complex buildings could become the heart of a neighborhood more reminiscent of old-time country villages.

 In June 1988, Alfandre, City officials, scores of planners and other professionals, the public, and Duany and his wife and partner Elizabeth Plater-Zyberk (DPZ), held a week-long planning ‘charrette’ at the old Kentlands Barn.
-The result was the Kentlands Plan, a detailed scheme for developing Kentlands as a new, mixed use, economically and physically varied old-town neighborhood in Gaithersburg.
+The result was 'Kentlands Plan', a detailed scheme for developing Kentlands as a new, mixed-use, economically and physically varied old-town neighborhood in Gaithersburg.

-City approvals were quick to follow and Alfandre formalized the community in December 1988 by creating the Kentlands Citizens Assembly.
+City approvals were quick to follow and Alfandre formalized the community in December 1988 by creating Kentlands Citizens Assembly.
 At that time, he appointed five developer members as its officers and trustees.
-DPZ maintained a presence in a converted farm building as the Kentlands ‘Community Architect’ to oversee development.
+DPZ maintained a presence in a converted farm building as Kentlands ‘Community Architect’ to oversee development.

-The following May, to generate interest in the project, Alfandre transformed the area near the Kentlands Mansion by pitching a giant tent on Kent’s former Hidden Garden (now the Kentlands Green in the Old Farm District) for the Kentlands Festival of the Arts.
-(In September 1991, the arts and charitable character of the community was reflected once again when a bevy of artists and interior decorators transformed the old mansion into the Kentlands Designer Showcase as a fundraising exercise to benefit the National Symphony Orchestra.)
+The following May, to generate interest in the project, Alfandre transformed the area near Kentlands Mansion by pitching a giant tent on Kent’s former Hidden Garden (now Kentlands Green in the Old Farm District) for Kentlands Festival of the Arts.
+(In September 1991, the arts and charitable character of the community were reflected once again when a bevy of artists and interior decorators transformed the old mansion into Kentlands Designer Showcase as a fundraising exercise to benefit the National Symphony Orchestra.)
 An Old Farm Charrette in mid-1989 proposed using the mansion, barn, and other buildings to create an arts campus for Gaithersburg in Kentlands, a vision that is slowly being realized.